alvarolop/containerizing-identity-iq/README.md

 # Containerizing IdentityIQ
 This repository shows how to containerize Identity IQ for testing purposes. **CAUTION** This repository is not intended for production environments.

+In this repository, we are going to test installation of Sailpoint 8.0

 ## Acknowledgments